pflanze/functional-perl/README.md

 ## Status: experimental

-The project should not be used for production code yet for the following reasons:
+The project is not ready for production yet for the following reasons:

 * the namespaces are not fixed yet (in particular, everything in `Chj::` should probably be renamed); also, the interfaces should be